datorot93/agents_project/README.md

 - **FastAPI**: For building the backend API.
 - **Selenium**: For web scraping and automation.
 - **Pydantic**: For data validation and settings management.
+- **CrewAI**: For natural language processing and candidate matching.
 - **React**: For building the frontend user interface, providing a dynamic and responsive experience for users.
 - **Tailwind**: For styling the frontend with utility-first CSS, enabling rapid UI development and ensuring a consistent design.
 - **Docker**: For containerization and easy deployment.